ld4lt/linguistic-annotation/survey/required-features.md

 Currently no native vocabulary within Web Annotation or NIF, but both can be extended with user-provided properties for the purpose, hence `(-)`.

+### Dialog annotation

+Represent contributions of different dialog partners as indepndent texts/documents/media files and annotate them separately, but within the same annotation graph (tbc: could be required by SemAF).

+This is necessary, for example, if multiple recorders are being used, and annotation may switch from the (best) recorder for participant A to the (best) recorder for participant B.

+Not addressed in NIF: `-`
+Web Annotation allows to annotate multiple targets simultaneously, but it lacks the vocabulary to create links between annotations, e.g., for marking turn shifts), hence `(+)`